Wine cork: History

+Cork has been used to seal bottles and vessels for 5 millennia, Ancient Egypt, Greece, and Rome, all used cork stopper.

 As late as the mid-17th century, French vintners did not use cork stoppers, using instead oil-soaked rags stuffed into the necks of bottles.

+In the 19th century, in the United Kingdom, the first machines for manufacturing cork wine corks appeared.

-The inventor of cork-based wine stoppers is unknown.
-Colloquial stories attribute the Benedictine monk Dom Pérignon.
-The stoppers date to about the 1600s.
-In the early 21st century, the problem of cork taint became prevalent, leading many producers to stop using corks in favor of alternatives.
+In the early 21st century, the problem of "cork taint", caused by the release of trichloroanisole resulting from the interaction between fungi present in the environment and compounds used in the manufacture of wine corks, became increasingly prevalent, leading many producers to opt for synthetic alternatives.
 Screw caps became especially prominent in Australia and New Zealand by 2010.
 Most cork was sourced from around the Mediterranean Basin, far from the Oceanian countries.

 Following issues with cork taint, the cork industry invested in new techniques and equipment, reducing TCA chemicals in wine by 95 percent.
 Cork producers began promoting the cork's environmental and economic benefits.